Rufus Gifford: Biden 2024 Finance Chair

 In July 17, 2023, Biden's campaign announced Gifford's appointment as Finance Chair.

 Personal life

 Gifford is gay, and commentators from GQ, Huffington Post, and L.A.
 Weekly referred to him as Barack Obama's informal "ambassador to the gay community".
 He discussed coming out as gay on the Danish TV series that chronicled his life while ambassador.
-He married his husband, Dr. Stephen DeVincent, a veterinarian, on October 10, 2015, in a ceremony at Copenhagen City Hall in Copenhagen, Denmark.
+He married his husband, Stephen DeVincent, a veterinarian, on October 10, 2015, in a ceremony at Copenhagen City Hall in Copenhagen, Denmark.
 They live in Concord, Massachusetts.
 In 2016, Gifford co-wrote a cookbook with his husband, called The Ambassador's Kitchen.
-He is a Federal Club Member of the Human Rights Campaign and a Partner in Conservation for the World Wildlife Fund.
+He is a federal club member of the Human Rights Campaign and a partner in conservation for the World Wildlife Fund.

 Gifford is the son of Charles K. Gifford, a banker who was chairman of Bank of America.
 Gifford is a cousin of former ice hockey player and current broadcaster A. J. Mleczko.